eclipse-ankaios/ankaios/server/doc/swdesign/README.md

 Status: approved

-When the Ankaios Server starts up and the startup configuration is provided via command-line parameter, it shall load the Startup State from a file as Current State.
+When the Ankaios Server starts up and a startup configuration is provided, Ankaios shall load the Startup State specified in the startup configuration as Current State.

 Note: This requirement describes only current intermediate state.
 The final implementation may work differently.